 The National Institute of Allergy and Infectious Diseases (NIAID), a part of the National Institutes of Health (NIH), conducts and supports basic and applied research to better understand, treat and ultimately prevent infectious, immunologic and allergic diseases.
-NIAID provides a number of resources to clinicians and patients to help understand and manage food allergies, some of which are highlighted on this page.
+NIAID provides resources to clinicians and patients to help them understand and manage food allergies.
+Some of these resources are highlighted on this page.

 NIAID also provides a synopsis of these guidelines for patients and their families to help them work closely with their doctors.

 View guidelines summary for patients, families and caregivers

 Addendum Guidelines for the Prevention of Peanut Allergy in the United States

 In January 2017, NIAID released new guidelines recommending early introduction of age-appropriate peanut foods for infants with egg allergy or severe eczema to lower their risk of developing peanut allergy.
 “Addendum guidelines for the prevention of peanut allergy in the United States” were authored with input from many experts in the field, including FARE CEO and chief medical officer Dr. James R. Baker, Jr., FARE’s Board of Directors member Maria Acebal, and members of FARE’s Clinical Advisory Board and Research Advisory Board.
 The addendum guidelines were developed in response to findings from the LEAP study (Learning Early About Peanut Allergy), which showed that children at high risk for peanut allergy were 81 percent less likely to develop peanut allergy if they ate peanut foods regularly starting at age 4-6 months.

 View full text of Addendum Guidelines for the Prevention of Peanut Allergy in the United States